lucho1/JumpPointSearch/docs/README.md

 Again, this is a translation with some interpretations of the powerpoint linked above, I’m not 100% sure on how it actually works since I can’t go deeply on it with only this presentation, so I might be wrong in something.

 ###### Company of Heroes and Dawn of War 2
-The [AI Game Dev](http://aigamedev.com/) platform (sadly seems closed by now), interviewed Chris Jurney, which worked as Senior Programmer in [Relic Entertainment](http://aigamedev.com/) and at [Kaos Studios](http://aigamedev.com/).
+The [AI Game Dev](http://aigamedev.com/) platform (sadly seems closed by now, [check the page in the past](https://web.archive.org/web/20190715174621/http://aigamedev.com/) from the internet web archive, was a really nice page about AI), interviewed Chris Jurney, which worked as Senior Programmer in [Relic Entertainment](https://www.relic.com/) and at [Kaos Studios](https://en.wikipedia.org/wiki/Kaos_Studios).
 It was part of the development of Company of Heroes and Dawn of War 2, games for which he was interviewed in the interview that I’m talking about.
-You can see the transcription in [PDF](http://aigamedev.com/) and the [MP3](http://aigamedev.com/) recording.
+You can see the transcription in [PDF](https://drive.google.com/file/d/15ptkIv0VGAtUVbHgd5zZnHzR5YX2UEv5/view?usp=sharing) and the [MP3](https://drive.google.com/file/d/1oACefHj95g7V2OznQmPU8LCW_NH0mwAa/view?usp=sharing) recording.

 In there, he explains that the pathfinding in Company of Heroes worked as well with Hierarchical Pathfinding in a map of thousand of meters (so thousands of cells) in which the worst case was 1000x250 (250 000 cells).
 This was very complicated to implement (especially for map changes and updates), so he says that HPA* can be a good complexity-decrementer (event thought it confesses that he did not tried).